-The ability to pre-compress samples to elevated densities can also offer, in conjunction with x-ray heating, a new route to studying warm dense matter at conditions in excess of solid density, and on a range of timescales, accessing phenomena from electron-ion thermalisation to structural transitions.
-Static pre-compression of matter to hundreds of GPa confining pressure, or larger using modern double-stage anvils\cite{Dubrovinsky:2012}, is a common methodology in producing extreme states of pressure, density and temperature by manipulation of density by static pre-compression prior to excitation and probing.
-This offers a potential complementary approach to dynamic compression for exploring relevant ultra-dense states of matter.
-Addition of pressure could, at least for the sample interfacing region, elevate the damage thresholds for the diamond tamper, both in terms of its thermal resistance and mechanical resistance.
+Addition of pressure could, at least for the sample interfacing region, serve to elevate the damage thresholds for a diamond tamper, both in terms of its thermal resistance and mechanical resistance.
 Thermal graphitization is prevented above $\sim$13 GPa where diamond becomes the stable structure of carbon, whereas the melting temperature of diamond at these conditions exceeds 4000 K\cite{Eggert:2010}.
-Confining pressure also increases the the strength of diamond\cite{McWilliams:2010}, a fact employed in modern anvil cell designs to enhance the potential stress resistance\cite{Dubrovinsky:2012}.
+Confining pressure also increases the strength of diamond\cite{McWilliams:2010}, a fact employed in modern anvil cell designs to enhance the potential stress resistance\cite{Dubrovinsky:2012}.

-Fig. \ref{fig:DACcomparison} compares two different types of geometry used in the simulations, the first is the cylindrical geometry used in the main simulations, and the second is the representation of an anvil cell geometry.
-For similar peak temperatures, there is little difference between the simplified cylindrical model and the more complex model in terms of the temperature evolution of the sample area.
-Thus finite-element calculations using the simpler geometry are sufficiently accurate for describing the anvil cell design, as well computationally faster.
+Fig. \ref{fig:DACcomparison} compares two different types of geometry used in our simulations: the first is the cylindrical geometry used in the main simulations, and the second is a representation of an anvil cell.
+For similar peak temperatures, there is little difference between the simplified cylindrical model and the more complete model in terms of the temperature evolution of the sample area.
+Thus finite-element calculations using the present simple geometry accurately describe the anvil cell design.

-Additionally, as tensile stress is generated for foil irradiation and release under normal conditions (Fig. \ref{fig:HYADESambient}), pre-compression in a diamond cell offers a strategy to maintain the layer integrity, allowing stress reduction but not tension by beginning at a static pressure exceeding the peak pressure, inasmuch as, to first approximation, release can produce a pressure reduction of the same magnitude as the initial increase (Fig. \ref{fig:IM}).
-This would eliminate any tension, spall, and vaporization at the internal interface, maintaining target confinement.

-The $\Delta P _V$ assessed in the earlier manner (Sec. \ref{Sec:ModelsHydro}) gives an upper limit on the mechanical stress that might be encountered in such experiments.
-Reduction from this value occurs due to the hydrodynamic expansion (to zero stress for free expansion) and decreasing temperatures away from the hotspot need also be considered.
-Typical `equilibrium' thermal pressures in a laser-heated diamond anvil cell having similar temperature distributions to those obtained here are $\sim$ 30\% of $\Delta P _V$ \cite{Dewaele:1998}, which accounts for the partial confinement of the sample in the long duration limit after hydrodynamic processes have occurred.
-Indeed, the anvil cell provides a built in way to safely relieve thermal stresses in samples to this mechanical equilibrium confinement state without hydrodynamic expansion, solving a principal issue in tamped laser-driven targets that may only be partially mitigated by tamping alone.